golibry/go-cli-command/README.md

 ## Usage

-The package provides a straightforward way to create command-line applications:
+Create command-line applications by:

-1. Define your commands by implementing the `Command` interface
+1. Implementing the `Command` interface for each command
-2. Register your commands with the `CommandsRegistry`
+2. Registering your commands in a `CommandsRegistry`
-3. Bootstrap your application with the provided arguments
+3. Bootstrapping the application with the provided arguments

-For commands without flags, you can embed the `CommandWithoutFlags` struct to avoid implementing empty methods.
+For commands without flags, embed `CommandWithoutFlags` to avoid boilerplate.

 ## Documentation